julelang/jule/README.md

 </p>
 <h1>The Jule Programming Language</h1>

-An effective programming language to build efficient, fast, reliable and safe software while maintaining simplicity.
+Simple and safe programming language with first-class C/C++ interoperability and powerful compile-time capabilities.

 This repository is the main source tree of Jule. \
 It contains the reference compiler, API, and the standard library.